fastalana/Data-Structures-And-Algorithms/README.md

 # Data Structures and Algorithms
-This repository includes answers to thirteen questions related to common algorithms and data structures.
-Each answer includes Python file, as well as an introduction to the problem and an explanation about the efficiency of the code and the design choices.
+This repository includes answers to thirteen problems related to common data structures and algorithms.
+Each problem includes:
+* Description, included in this README file
+* Solution, in the format of a Python file
+* Explanation, included in a seperate README file linked [here](https://github.com/fastalana/Data-Structures/blob/master/01-LRUCache.py), describing the efficiency of the code and the design choices.

 NOTE: Some problems can be solved without an algorithm or data structure.

 ## Project 1 - Least Recently Used Cache (LRU)
 * [Solution](https://github.com/fastalana/Data-Structures/blob/master/01-LRUCache.py)